krauszrobert92/meteor-push/README.md

   * web.js Contains the arhitecture for registering a browser/PWA (get a token, save to browser storage for browser UX use,     save the token in MongoDB.
 Also contains the necessary hooks for developer's convenience.
   * cordova.js Contains the arhitecture for registering a Cordova App (get a token, save to device storage for App UX use,       save the token in MongoDB)
   For cordova please find the Cordova specific listeneres here: https://github.com/phonegap/phonegap-plugin-push/blob/master/docs/API.md#pushonevent-callback
-In activitree:push, listeners are best set in client/startup using 'CordovaPush.push'.
+In krauszrobert92:push, listeners are best set in client/startup using 'CordovaPush.push'.
 Example:

 ```javascript
 CordovaPush.push.on('notification', data => {